Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ## **Closing**

-used to smooth the contours of objects, eliminate small holes, and connect disjointed parts and useful for noise removal, edge detection, and object recognition
+Use to smooth the contours of objects, eliminate small holes, and connect disjointed parts and useful for noise removal, edge detection, and object recognition

 ### Closing (BORDER CONSTANT)